 However, this amount will still need to be finalised so you will need to complete a tax return for the relevant year.

-Returning to Jersey
+Returning to Jersey and tax registration

 Change in contact details